Cecilapp/Cecil/docs/1-Quick Start.md

 ## Create a website

-How to create create a website – from scratch – in a few steps.
+How to create create a website in a few steps.

 ### Install Cecil